-New accommodation idea and scottish circumstances
+New accommodation idea and Scottish circumstances

-I decided to try go there by car unless when I saw, that road goes too steep (Pic.
+I decided to try to go there by car unless when I saw, that road goes too steep (Pic.
 3,4).

 Second attempt – welsh bothy

-different place.
+a different place.
 I left my car in the adjacent car park to Craig Coch Dam.
 Thence we set towards our overnight stay (Pic.
 6,7).

 It had been almost dark, then We used headlights to see where

-we was going (Pic 8).
+we were going (Pic 8).

-After the climb out of the valley we were traversing the edge of the
+After the climb out of the valley, we were traversing the edge of the

 reservoir on the barely visible sheep trail.
-Finally, after nearly 2,8km very of a very difficult and unmarked trail we reached our destination at 0:45am (Pic.
+Finally, after nearly 2,8km very of a very difficult and unmarked trail, we reached our destination at 0:45am (Pic.
 9,10,11).

 Lovely refurbished Lluest Cwm Bach Bothy

-I was really surprised, when I came into the hut.
+I was really surprised when I came into the hut.
 The interior has been prepared for

 tourists perfectly.
-You can enjoy a big table, fireplace, clothes hanger and platforms to sleep, situated alongside the north wall (Pic.
+You can enjoy a big table, fireplace, clothes hanger, and platforms to sleep, situated alongside the north wall (Pic.
 12,13).

 The Lluest is translated as a simple building, usually on the outer limits of habitable land and often having early origins as a squatter’s hastily erected dwelling.

-The location at Cwm Bach close to little valley was typical.
+The location at Cwm Bach close to the little valley was typical.
 “Cattle were the mainstay of some farm economies, and other Illuest had beginnings as very modest dairy buildings a distance from the parent farm”.

 Reportedly the cottage had a close connection with a large house close to Rhayader,